firasmidani/phenotypic-characterization/README.md

 Before you proceed, make sure that (a) your terminal is currently operating inside the `phenotypic-characterization` folder or that you pass `amiga.py` with the proper path (e.g. `/Users/firasmidani/phenotypic-characterization/amiga.py`), and (b) if you would like to use a virtual environment, make sure that you have activated it.

-Now, you can all ```amiga.py``` with python and provide the only required argument that points to the working directory or individual filename in the working directory.
+Now, you can call ```amiga.py``` with python and provide the only required argument that points to the working directory or individual filename in the working directory.

 ```sh
 python amiga.py